carolinelds/url-shortener/infrastructure/terraform/baselines/readme.md

 ### Pre-requisites

 1. Have a Terraform version manager installed (suggestion: https://github.com/tofuutils/tenv) in order to compy with `versions.tf` required Terraform version.
 2. SSO into a role with at least S3, IAM and DynamoDB general permissions, since this code will be locally applied.
+Remember to select profile name as `admin` and run `export AWS_PROFILE=admin` at the end.

 ### Initializing an S3 Backend